-Please refer to the school Computing (ICT) and Online Safety policies.
+Please refer to the school computing (ICT) and online safety policies.
 The school also uses the Jigsaw PSHE and Relationships Education scheme which discusses these issues at the appropriate level for our infant children.
+The children in Key Stage One also undertake the NSPCC Speak out, stay safe assembly, with all children receiving specific sessions on keeping safe.